3n0ugh/Python-Notes/1-Lists.md

    ```python
       fruits[0] = "cherry"
    ```
-   - Now our fruits variable has not apple unit.
-But it's first unit is cherry.
+   - Now, our fruits variable has not apple unit.
+But its first unit is cherry.
-   - To change between some queue in list we can use this
+   - To change between some queues in a list, we can use this
    ```python
       list[0:len(list)] = 9, 8, 7
    ```